pattern-library/pattern-library/README.md

 Should include usage examples

-### PATTERN.html
+### PATTERN.twig/swig/mustache/html

-A twig/swig-style template containing html, data-placeholders with curly braces, import-code for other patterns
+A reusable template containing html, data-placeholders with curly braces, import-code for other patterns

 ### PATTERN.js